kasir-barati/html-css/01-html/README.md

 ## Charset

 It is used to specify the _character encoding_ for the HTML document.
 Character encoding is essential for correctly displaying text on web pages.
+And `UTF-8` covers almost all languages and symbols.

 # title